elesiuta/backupy/README.md

   - verbose
     - print program status updates to stdout, default = True
   - write_database_x2
-    - write both source and destination databases to each side using their unique id, useful for syncing groups of more than two folders, default = False
+    - write both source and destination databases to each side using their unique id, useful for syncing groups of more than two folders or with the --sync-delete flag, default = False
   - write_log_dest
     - write a copy of the log to \<dest\>/\<log_dir\>/log-yymmdd-HHMM-dest.csv, default = False
+  - write_log_summary
+    - alternative log structure, written in addition to standard log, default = False
 ## [Building From Source](#building-from-source)
 - Run tests with
 ```